-To check for recent updates or to verify that you are using the most recent edition of a document, go to: https://softwaresupport.hpe.com/manuals.
+To check for recent updates or to verify that you are using the most recent edition of a document, go to: https://softwaresupport.hpe.com/.

-This site requires an HP Passport account.
-If you do not have one, click the Create an account button on the HP Passport Sign in page.
+This site requires that you register for an HP Passport and to sign in.
+To register for an HP Passport ID, click Register on the HPE Software Support site or click Create an Account on the HP Passport login page.